Epic Guide to Big Cypress National Preserve in Southern Florida including things to do, wildlife, scenic drives, camping, and so much more.

 Take US-41 / Tamiami Trail northbound (called SW 8th Street in Miami itself) and proceed northbound (technically, you are traveling west) all the way out.
 From the Keys or Homestead, Florida, we recommend taking 997 Krome Avenue, North to reach US-41.
 Once you leave the edge of Miami (at the intersection of US-41 / 997), you will drive about 40 miles.
 The Oasis Visitor Center is located on the right on the north side of US-41.
 Nathaniel P. Reed Visitor Center is another 20 miles down the road on the opposite side.

-Best time to visit Big Cypress National Preserve
+The best time to visit Big Cypress National Preserve

 Although Big Cypress National Preserve is open year-round, the best time to visit is during the dry season: November-April.
-Comfortable temps and dry conditions mean fewer bugs and more wildlife watching opportunities, but it also means more crowds.
+Comfortable temps and dry conditions mean fewer bugs and more wildlife-watching opportunities, but it also means more crowds.

 Weather and Seasons